 An enrollment of nine or more students in private lessons in music is equal to a faculty workload of three semester-credit hours.

 Any graduate faculty member having three or more graduate students enrolled in any combination of thesis proposal, thesis research, and thesis defense during a full term and serving as the chair of the thesis committee will be entitled to three hours workload credit.
 No students shall be counted if they have exceeded six full terms of enrollment in the thesis program.

+Any graduate faculty member who has completed four graduate theses as the chair of the thesis committee within a five-year period and has not had any of the four theses count toward a workload credit in (d) will be entitled to three hours workload credit.

 Adjustments and Exceptions to the Normal Teaching Loads